jan-leila/disko/docs/replace-broken-disk.md

 # ⚠️ WARNING ⚠️
-While disko can run incrementally it is not recommended for users that do not have a good recovery option in the case that something fails in an edge case.
+While disko can run incrementally it is not recommended for users that do not have a good recovery option in the case that something fails due to some unforeseen edge case.
 If keeping your data intact is critical make sure you are following the 3-2-1 backup strategy before proceeding.
 Read **ALL** steps of any recovery plan you decide on using before implementing them.
 The Developers of Disko are not responsible for any data loss you may incur from a failed recovery proceed at your own risk.

 # Single drive failure:
 ## Situation: